 Nominations will be accepted from publishers as well as writing and publishing individuals and organizations.
 Self-nominations are not accepted.

-Nominations should be submitted by email.
+Nominations should be submitted using this form.
 Please contact us if you would like to submit any materials by mail.

 Please include the following in your nomination: